Ra1nningDay/pae/README.md

 # #Pae – Student Announcement Board

-A modern, graphical web app for university students to post and view announcements.
-Built with Next.js (App Router), TypeScript, Tailwind CSS, shadcn/ui, Prisma, and PostgreSQL.
+A web app for university students to post and view announcements.

 ---